-About 1572 much ordnance was exported, in consequence of the Lord Admiral having granted a license for that purpose to Sir Thomas Leighton, who had made use of one Garret Smith to obtain it of the admiral, and who was, in return for his intervention, to enjoy the deputyship, with a fourth part of the profits; " "but the merchants of London, knowing how this might furnish the enemies' ships to obstruct their trade, and bring other great damages upon the queen and her subjects, petitioned her, in a great body, to withdraw this license."
-The petition was not presented ("whether it were shuffled off by some about the queen"); however, they petitioned again, and in Sept.
-1572, a proclamation strictly restrained all transport of iron and brass ordnance, and forbade the owners of all iron works, furnaces, or forges, to make any kind of ordnance larger than a minion.
+This rapid growth of the trade in the wealds of Sussex and Kent was viewed with disfavour by many.
+Archbishop Parker, writing to Queen 187 Elizabeth, in 1570, says, "Sir Richard Sackville intends, as I was credibly informed, in this wood (Longbeech Wood, in Westwell, Kent) to erect up certain iron mills, which plague, if it shall come into the country, I fear it will breed much grudge and desolation."29 About 1572 much ordnance was exported, in consequence of the Lord Admiral having granted a licence for that purpose to Sir Thomas Leighton, who had made use of one Garret Smith to obtain it of the admiral, and who was, in return for his intervention, to enjoy the deputyship, with a fourth part of the profits:30 "but the merchants of London, knowing how this might furnish the enemies' ships to obstruct their trade, and bring other great damages upon the queen and her subjects, petitioned her, in a great body, to withdraw this license."
+The petition was not presented ("whether it were shuffled off by some about the queen"): however, they petitioned again, and in Sept.
+1572, a proclamation strictly restrained all transport of iron and brass ordnance, and forbade the owners of all iron works, furnaces or forges, to make any kind of ordnance larger than a minion.

 In defiance of these measures, however, the surreptitious exportation of Sussex cannon went on for some years longer.
-In 1587, the Earl of Warwick, master of the ordnance, dispatched "a gentleman of his, one Mr. Blincoe," into Sussex to summon all the gun-founders of the county up to London, to understand his pleasure respecting their further continuance "Henry Nevel, and the rest of that of the manufacture. occupation," obeyed the summons, and the matter was referred to the arrangement of Mr. Hockenal, the deputy-master of the ordnance, and Mr. Blincoe.
+In 1587, the Earl of Warwick, master of the ordnance, dispatched "a gentleman of his, one Mr Blincoc," into Sussex to summon all the gun-founders of the county up to London, to understand his pleasure respecting their further continuance of the manufacture.
+"Henry Nevel, and the rest of that occupation," obeyed the summons, and the matter was referred to the arrangement of Mr Hockenal, the deputy-master of the ordnance, and Mr Blincoc.
 The result was, that a fixed quantity of cannon should be cast annually, for the necessary provision of our own navigation; a certain proportion being allowed to each founder.
-It was also stipulated that no ordnance should be sold except in the city, and not even there but to such merchants "as my lord or his deputy should name."t
+It was also stipulated that no ordnance should be sold except in the city, and not even there but to such merchants "as my lord or his deputy should name."31